 The Executive Committee held nineteen meetings over the course of the year.
 There were also committee meetings that were held to address specific fundraising and communications initiatives.
 All meetings were held in a virtual setting.

 In carrying out its tasks, the Executive Committee is supported by a Secretary and Secretariat responsible for day-to-day activities, carrying out the Association’s operational tasks, preparing for meetings and other regular office requirements.
 Jennifer Chung is the Association’s Secretary while Kelvin Truong from DotAsia provides technical support as part of the Secretariat.

 Michael Parratt (CMAC) is retained as the IGFSA Accountant.

-In 2020, 9 new members joined the Association, bringing up the total to 256 registered members.
+In 2021, 5 new individual members and 1 organizational member joined the Association, bringing the total to 256 registered members.

 The Executive Committee admitted the following individual members:

 - K Mohan Raidu